moneyadviceservice/test-harness/README.md

 to always return `true` in public_website or responsive_site
 4. Run `bundle exec jekyll serve --watch`

-In order to test the partner tools in the test environment, the test harness uses a key in that you can point to any partner tools test you want to point it to.
+The test harness uses a key pointing to one of the partner tools.
-You can change the partner tools here: https://github.com/moneyadviceservice/test-harness/blob/gh-pages/_config.yml#L4
+In order to test a partner tool in the test environment, set the key to point to the relevant partner tool here: https://github.com/moneyadviceservice/test-harness/blob/gh-pages/_config.yml#L4

 Helpful Links
 -------------